-Flipping The Script is a therapeutic creative writing programme that uses the interactive process of script writing to allow sufferers of mental health problems to analyse, understand and reimagine social interactions and thus improve their social outcomes.
+Flipping The Script is a therapeutic creative writing programme that uses the interactive process of script writing to allow clients to analyse, understand and reimagine their lives and thus improve their mental wellbeing and social outcomes.

 A Flipping The Script course involves 10 weekly, taught sessions on script writing running alongside weekly Script Development workshops, in which each writer’s work is interrogated and discussed by the group leading to further development of the script to be discussed the following week, and so on, and so on, week on week.

-Flipping The Script, will normally be delivered to 5-15 writer/clients by a Public Domain Script Editor who will deliver the script writing classes and script feedback, plus a mental health professional who will attend the feedback workshops and oversee and guide the ‘therapeutic’ aspects of the programme for each ‘writer/client’.
+Flipping The Script, will normally be delivered to 5-15 users by a Public Domain Script Editor who will deliver the script writing classes and script feedback, plus a mental health professional who will attend the feedback workshops and oversee and guide the ‘therapeutic’ aspects of the programme for each user.

-People suffering from mental health problems[i], often lack basic social skills, have a limited understanding of the effect of their condition on others, and are unable or unwilling to operate within societies normative codes of behaviour.
-Thus they often find the day-to-day social interactions necessary for modern life so difficult and stressful it is difficult for them to even leave home and/or they develop a defensive belligerence in social situations that exacerbates the problem.
-This in turn leads to anxiety and isolation, which in turn increases mental health problems.
+People suffering from depression, discontent, isolation, anxiety and mental health problems[i], often find the day-to-day social interactions necessary for modern life difficult and stressful and in the most extreme cases it becomes difficult for them to even leave home and/or they develop a defensive belligerence in social situations that exacerbates the problem.
+This in turn leads to further anxiety and isolation, which in turn increases mental health problems.

-During a Flipping The Script course sufferers of mental health problems fictionalise problematic incidents or recurring situations from their own lives and rewrite the scenarios as a drama script.
+During a Flipping The Script course users fictionalise problematic incidents or recurring situations from their own lives and rewrite the scenarios as a drama script.